A woman claiming she suffered ongoing pain from a pelvic mesh implant was awarded $2.1 million by a Philadelphia jury last Friday.

 Case Featured Lowest Amount of Previous Mesh Verdicts

-Although lawyers saw the verdict as a victory, the amount was the lowest of the four verdicts that came against Johnson & Johnson in its hernia mesh lawsuits in Philadelphia.
+Although lawyers saw the verdict as a victory, the amount was the lowest of the four verdicts against Johnson & Johnson in its Philadelphia hernia mesh lawsuits.

 In April, the company was hit with a $20 million verdict over its mesh implants.
 The plaintiff, Peggy Engleman, received $2.5 million in compensatory damages and $17.5 million in punitive damages.